Pedro Paricio Five Things to Know Pedro Paricio Five Things to Know

 Acrylic on linen

-114 x 81 cm
+146.2 x 146.2 cm

-He appropriates from art history
+He reimagines themes and subjects from art history

 Incorporating elements of Pop art and street art, he reimagines figures and gestures from the Western canon of art history.
 His inspiration ranges from the Old Masters including Vermeer, Velázquez and Artemisia Gentileschi to twentieth-century trailblazers like Hockney, Warhol and Picasso.
 Instantly recognisable silhouettes such as Vermeer's Girl with a Pearl Earring or Grant Wood's American Gothic are transformed by Paricio's distinctive style.

-Picasso is a significant influence
+Picasso is a Significant Influence

 Pedro Paricio